 You've probably heard a fitness instructor tell you to "engage your core" during class.
 That's because your core initiates and stabilizes pretty much all your movements.
 Plus, having a strong core improves your balance (according to a March 2019 study in PLoS One) and can help prevent injury.

 But let's back up a bit.
-What exactly is your core?
-And how might you know if it's strong or weak?
+What is your core, exactly?
+And how might you know if you have enough core strength?
 Plus, do you really need a strong core to get those highly coveted six-pack abs?
 Here's what experts have to say about core workouts and core strength.

 What Muscles Make Up Your Core?